w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 * design user interfaces that do not restrict the content view and operation to a single display orientation, such as portrait or landscape
 * design user interfaces that support alternatives to multi-pointer or path-based gestures, such as swipe or pinch
 * design user interfaces that support undoing or aborting an action carried out with pointer operations

+{%- comment -%}

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Show examples of different foreground and background combinations.
+Explain how contrast ratios between foreground and background allow users to perceive content and distinguish components from one another.
+For references on contrast ratios , see @@@
+* Show examples of how different pieces of text are perceived depending on their background color.
+Explain that contrast ratios need to be at least 4.5:1.
+For references on how to apply contrast ratios to text (including images of text), see @@@
+* @@@
+* Show examples of different interactive components, such as buttons and links, and explain that they should have a contrast ratio of at least 3:1.
+For techniques on how to add contrast ratios for graphics and interface components, see@@@

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+* Short Answer Questions &mdash; Give students a set of user interface components and ask them what the contrast ration should be.
+Assess how students understand and distinguish contrast ratios for different user interface components.
+* Practical &mdash; Students design a paper prototype and apply appropriate contrast ratios to text, images of text, user interface components and graphics.
+Assess how students understand and apply contrast ratios based on the different user interface components that they are designing

+{%- endcomment -%}

 ## Ideas to Assess Knowledge for Module